 A Powerful Project Portfolio Progress Report

 Executives as well as all project portfolio sponsors need to make critical decisions.
-They need real-time forward-looking visibility on their strategic initiative or project portfolio status.
-Consistency in reporting this status is important.
+They need indeed real-time forward-looking visibility on their strategic initiative or project portfolio status.
+Yet, consistency across their organization in reporting this status is important.

 Each line tells: